Affiliate marketing for digital nomads: 2026 playbook

 Look beyond headline commission rates.
 Check:

 Networks like Impact, PartnerStack, and CJ list thousands of offers.
-Direct programs cut fees and often add bonuses once you hit volume.
+Direct programs cut fees and often add bonuses once you hit volume, especially in SaaS, VPN, hosting, and marketing tools.

 High-fit categories for nomads